-- a) be enrolled in a four-year program; - b) be in good academic standing in all semesters prior to the exchange semester/ year; - c) earn an average of at least 70, based on a minimum of 15 credits, in the semester prior to submitting the exchange application; - d) submit an application, with required supporting documents, to the International Exchange Co-ordinator.
+- a) be enrolled in a four-year program; - b) be in good academic standing in all semesters prior to the exchange semester/ vear: - earn an average of at least 70, based on a minimum of 15 credits, in the semester prior to submitting the exchange application; - submit an application, with required supporting documents, to the International Exchange Co-ordinator.

-Second year students applying by the January 15th deadline will be considered for host university spaces available in the following full academic year.
-After January 15 students may only apply to do an exchange during the winter semester of third year and will only be considered for remaining exchange spaces at host universities.
-These applications must be submitted by October 1st of that year.
-For more information contact the International Exchange Co-ordinator by email briley@stfx.ca or 902-867-4532.
+Second year students applying by the January 15 deadline will be considered for host university spaces available in the following academic year.
+After January 15, students may only apply to do an exchange during the winter term of third year for remaining exchange spaces at host universities.
+Applications are due by October 1 of that year.
+For more information contact Brenda Riley, International Exchange Co-ordinator at briley@stfx.ca or 902 867-4532.